 Like PwC, Deloitte does not offer specifics, but according to accounting forums, this firm offers the standard $5,000 within one year and $3,000 within two years.

-Other CPA Related Perks, Sponsorships and Reimbursement
+Other CPA Related Perks, Sponsorships, and Reimbursement

 Exam Fee Reimbursement

 In addition to the bonus, firms will cover the application and exam registration fees as well.
-Most Big 4 firms will pay whether you pass or not, but they will only reimburse your first attempt of each part of the exam.
+Most Big 4 firms will pay whether you pass or not, but they will only reimburse your first attempt at each part of the exam.

 Review Course Payment